Admin Settings Reference

-Allows to configure the full path to the Teamscale working directory where Teamscale stores data such as local Git clones and other cached data.
+Allows to configure the path to the directory where Teamscale stores clones remote repositories (e.g. Git or SAP).
+Relative paths are supported and defaults to a folder

 This section describes the configurations to help protecting the server from being overloaded by too many requests.

 Pre-commit analysis is triggered from the IDEs by developers.
 If a high number of developers is using this feature, a considerable number of requests is sent to the Teamscale server.
 The maximum number of files and the maximum individual file size per pre-commit as well as the minimum waiting time between pre-commit requests can be configured.

 When external analysis data (e.g., coverage) is uploaded to Teamscale, a rollback is performed to integrate the external data with code from the repository.
 Especially for old uploads that require a rollback of several days, the following reanalysis can take a considerable amount of time.
 As a solution to this problem, Teamscale can postpone these uploads to a time where such a reanalysis does not disrupt normal operation, e.g., during the night.